Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Density of Hyperbolicity

 Now the zero set of a real analytic function is a subanalytic, and indeed semianalytic, set.
 Subanalytic sets can be written as a locally finite union of real-analytic submanifolds, see \cite{MR972342}.
 So $A$ contains a real-analytic manifold of the same dimension as its topological dimension.
 Compare also Lojasiewicz's structure theorem for real-analytic sets \cite[Theorem 6.3.3]{MR1916029}. \end{proof}

-\begin{thm} Let $f\in\SR$ and let $M$ be a real-analytic submanifold of $\MfR$ of dimension $n$.
+\begin{prop}[Abundance of critical relations] Let $f\in\SR$ and let $M$ be a real-analytic submanifold of $\MfR$ of dimension $n$.
 Suppose that no two maps $f,g\in M$ have the same kneading sequence.
-Then, given any $f_0\in M$, there exists some $f\in M$, arbitrarily close to $f_0$, such that $f$ satisfies $n$ non-persistent critical relations of the form $f(v)=c$, where $v$ is a singular value and $c$ is a real critical point. \end{thm} \begin{remark} Strictly speaking, our statement is ambiguous, since ``having the same kneading sequence'' depends on the choice of $\phi$ and $\psi$ from the definition of real-topological equivalence.
-Since our conclusion is local, the assumption should also be understood locally: for $f_0\in M$ we can find a neighborhood $U\subset M$ on which the maps $\phi$ and $\psi$ can be chosen to depend continuously, and no two maps in $U$ should have the same kneading sequence with respect to this choice. \end{remark} \begin{proof} We will prove the theorem by induction on $n$.
+Then, given any $f_0\in M$, there exists some $f\in M$, arbitrarily close to $f_0$, such that $f$ satisfies $n$ non-persistent critical relations of the form $f(v)=c$, where $v$ is a singular value and $c$ is a real critical point. \end{prop} \begin{remark} Strictly speaking, our statement is ambiguous, since ``having the same kneading sequence'' depends on the choice of $\phi$ and $\psi$ from the definition of real-topological equivalence.
+Since our conclusion is local, the assumption should also be understood locally: for $f_0\in M$ we can find a neighbourhood $U\subset M$ on which the maps $\phi$ and $\psi$ can be chosen to depend continuously, and no two maps in $U$ should have the same kneading sequence with respect to this choice. \end{remark} \begin{proof} We will prove the theorem by induction on $n$.
 If $n=0$, then there is nothing to prove.
-So suppose $M$ has dimension $n-1$, and let $f_0\in M$; by a small perturbation, we may assume that $f_0$ does not satisfy any non-persistent critical relation of the form $f(v)=c$.
-Let $U$ be a small neighborhood of $f_0$ as in the above remark; in particular, the critical and asymptotic values of $f\in U$ depend continuously and real-analytically (with the respect to the manifold structure).
+So suppose the theorem holds when the dimension of $M$ is $n-1$.
+Now assume $M$ has dimension $n$.
+Let $f_0\in M$; by a small perturbation, we may assume that $f_0$ does not satisfy any non-persistent critical relation of the form $f(v)=c$.
+Let $U$ be a small neighbourhood of $f_0$ as in the above remark; in particular, the critical and asymptotic values of $f\in U$ depend continuously and real-analytically (with the respect to the manifold structure).
 We can choose $U$ to be real-analytically diffeomorphic to an open ball in $\R^n$.